mathesar-foundation/mathesar-wiki/design/specs/global-data-type-components.md

 For currency values input, the formatting will be automatically added after a value has been entered.
 For example, if the user enters 10000 and the currency locale settings are set to US dollars, the displayed value will be $10,000.00.

 ### Percentage Formatting
-For number values input, the percentaeg formatting will be automatically added after a value has been entered.
-For example, if the user enters 0.20 and the number format settings are set to percentage, the displayed value will be 20%.
+For number values input, the percentage formatting will be automatically added after a value has been entered.
+For example, if the user enters 0.20 and the number format settings are set to a percentage, the displayed value will be 20%.

 ### Long Text Detection and cell size adjustment
 The cell input control will be automatically resized when active if a value exceeds a specific length for text values input.
 This adjustment will allow users to view the contents of a cell that has multi-line text.
 When inactive, the overflowing content should be indicated by adding an ellipsis icon in the cell.